ignatandrei/BlocklyAutomation/README.md

 ## How to test

+To see the whole potential , please go to http://ba.serviciipeweb.ro/ and click Launch .

-Please go to https://ignatandrei.github.io/BlocklyAutomation/ and test various HTTP request, Swaggers and more
+If you want to see some web Demo , please go to https://ignatandrei.github.io/BlocklyAutomation/ and test various HTTP request, Swaggers and more

 ## How to install on your PC